aplbrain/npyjs/README.md

 })
 ```

-Load with fetch:
+or with fetch:

 ```js
 const {data, shape} = npyjs.parse(await(await fetch('ints.npy')).arrayBuffer())
 ```

+## Contribute

+Please report bugs or contribute pull-requests on [GitHub](https://github.com/aplbrain/npyjs).

 Unless otherwise specified, all code inside of this repository is covered under the license in [LICENSE](LICENSE).

-Please report bugs or contribute pull-requests on [GitHub](https://github.com/aplbrain/npyjs).

 ---